Last year was disastrous for retail stores across America.

 Payment gateway – In addition to a merchant account, you’ll also need a payment gateway.
 A payment gateway is a software that lets you securely process credit card payments online.
 It’s like a POS terminal that operates exclusively online.

-2. Integrate your online shipping cart with your payment gateway
+2. Integrate your online shopping cart with your payment gateway

 Instead of having to find an online shopping cart, merchant account, and payment gateway separately, consider integrating your payments with an all-in-one payment processor.
 A payment integration gives your business more ways to enhance the customer experience and ensure that payments are processed quickly and securely.